pluginsGLPI/doc/source/scim/entra.rst

 Check synchronisation status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- In the **overview** section, you can check that synchronisation has been successful.
+- In the **Overview** section, you can check that synchronisation has been successful.

 .. figure:: images/scim-14.png
    :alt: check provisionning